-Sleep is a serious business and no one understands that better than Saatva, the luxury mattress brand that’s making a big splash in the sleep industry with its range of high-quality premium mattresses, engineered to ensure your dreams are always good.
+Sleep is a serious business, and no one understands that better than Saatva, the luxury mattress brand that’s making a big splash in the sleep industry with its range of high-quality premium mattresses engineered to ensure your dreams are always good.

-Saatva is one of the largest and most reputable online mattress companies and its stellar mattress ratings have established the brand’s reputation for delivering premium sleep solutions straight to your door.
+Saatva is one of the largest and most reputable online mattress companies, and its stellar mattress ratings have established the brand’s reputation for delivering premium sleep solutions straight to your door.
 Your mattress will be brought directly to your bedroom by the company’s white glove-wearing delivery team.
 No stuffed-in-a-box service here.

 Free delivery, plus the removal of your old mattress, is just one of the many reasons why people are raving about Saatva in mattress reviews.
-The brand’s use of eco-friendly materials, their commitment to tailored support and comfort whether you’re a back, side, or stomach sleeper, and their future-forward use of materials and construction techniques, makes Saatva’s some of the best luxury mattresses you can buy online.
+The brand’s use of eco-friendly materials, their commitment to tailored support and comfort whether you’re a back, side, or stomach sleeper, and their future-forward use of materials and construction techniques make Saatva’s some of the best luxury mattresses you can buy online.

 After all, there’s a reason why so many 5-star luxury hotels use Saatva mattresses in their most upscale suites.

-To help you find the Saatva mattress that’s best for you, we’ll review the brands three bestsellers:
+To help you find the Saatva mattress that’s best for you, we’ll review the brand’s three bestsellers:

 Then there’s the Loom & Leaf, Saatva’s memory foam option, ideal for couples thanks to its motion isolation capabilities.

-Finally, the Zenhaven is the more expensive crèmede la crème of Saatva mattresses, with its 100% natural Talalay latex.
-It’s also the most versatile thanks to its flippable design.
+Finally, the Zenhaven is the more expensive crème de la crème of Saatva mattresses, with its 100% natural Talalay latex.
+It’s also the most versatile, thanks to its flippable design.

 - Good airflow

-- Range of firmness
+- Nice range of firmness levels

 - Excellent for back pain